-- Foreign exchange swaps for monetary policy purposes consist of simultaneous spot and forward transactions in euro against a foreign currency. - Foreign exchange swaps for monetary policy purposes shall comply with the additional requirements for such instruments set out in Part Seven. - Unless decided otherwise by the ECB's Governing Council, the Eurosystem shall operate only in widely traded currencies and in accordance with standard market practice. - In each foreign exchange swap for monetary policy purposes, the Eurosystem and the counterparties shall agree on the swap points for the transaction that are quoted in accordance with general market conventions.
-The exchange rate terms of foreign exchange swaps for monetary policy purposes are specified in Table 2. - As regards their operational features, foreign exchange swaps for monetary policy purposes: - liquidity-providing or as (a) may be conducted either as liquidity-absorbing operations; - (b) have a frequency and maturity that is not standardised; - (c) are executed by means of quick tender procedures or bilateral procedures, unless the Eurosystem decides to conduct the specific operation by other means (standard tender procedure), in the light of specific monetary policy considerations or in order to react to market conditions;
+1. Foreign exchange swaps for monetary policy purposes consist of simultaneous spot and forward transactions in euro against a foreign currency.

+2. Foreign exchange swaps for monetary policy purposes shall comply with the additional requirements for such instruments set out in Part Seven.

+3. Unless decided otherwise by the ECB's Governing Council, the Eurosystem shall operate only in widely traded currencies and in accordance with standard market practice.

+4. In each foreign exchange swap for monetary policy purposes, the Eurosystem and the counterparties shall agree on the swap points for the transaction that are quoted in accordance with general market conventions.
+The exchange rate terms of foreign exchange swaps for monetary policy purposes are specified in Table 2.

+5. As regards their operational features, foreign exchange swaps for monetary policy purposes:

+- (a) may be conducted either as liquidity-providing or as liquidity-absorbing operations; - (b) have a frequency and maturity that is not standardised;

-(d) are executed in a decentralised manner by the NCBs, without prejudice to Article 45(3).
+(c) are executed by means of quick tender procedures, unless the Eurosystem decides to conduct the specific operation by means of a standard tender procedure, in the light of specific monetary policy considerations or in order to react to market conditions; (d) are executed in a decentralised manner by the NCBs, without prejudice to Article 45(3).